topcoder-platform/tc-online-review/clients/cronos/applications/online_review/trunk/README.txt

      Refer to section 3 for information on <id-of-review>.
      Note, that you may view only finished (committed) reviews and approvals.

   8. Note also, that you must log in under an appropriate user to be able to perform the aforementioned actions.

-Notes about logging in into application.
+Notes about logging in into the application.

   1. If you used the data from the sample SQL scripts supplied with this submission to insert some data to the database (seek for notes about